eblerjana/genotyping-pipelines/prepare-vcf-MC/README.md

 ### GFA
-corresponding GFA from which the vcf was generated
+corresponding GFA (gzip compressed) from which the vcf was generated

 ## Outputs